Gail Chasey

 Gail Chasey (born April 1, 1944) is an American politician and a former member of the New Mexico House of Representatives representing District 18 from 1997 until 2024.
 She is married to former Attorney General of New Mexico and Speaker of the New Mexico House of Representatives David L. Norvell.

 Education

 Chasey earned her PhD in special education from University of New Mexico and her JD from the University of New Mexico School of Law.

 Political career

 In 2019, Chasey introduced legislation that would prohibit disenfranchisement of felons.
 If the bill is successful, New Mexico would become the third state (in addition to Maine and Vermont) to allow felons to vote while serving sentences.

+Chasey became Majority Leader of the New Mexico House of Representatives in 2023.
+She did not run for re-election in 2024, and she was replaced by fellow Democrat Marianna Anaya.